TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/DevelopersGuide/ImplementingAService/Index.rst

   resides

-As can be seen the naming convention for services is very close to the one used for FE plug-ins, using “sv” instead of “pi”.
+As can be seen the naming convention for services is very close to the one used for FE plug-ins, using "sv" instead of "pi".

 Service registration